NevanPham/Cryptographic-Watermarking-for-LLM/README.md

 2. Cycle through bits at each high-entropy block, embedding the target bitstring
 3. During detection, test both hypotheses (0 and 1) for each bit position and recover the message

-**Multi-User Fingerprinting:**
+**Multi-User Fingerprinting (BCH-Based):**
-1. Assign each user a unique L-bit codeword (deterministic from User ID)
+1. Generate BCH codewords with guaranteed minimum Hamming distance (2, 3, or 4)
+2. Assign users to groups sequentially (all users in a group share the same group codeword)
-2. Embed the user's codeword using L-bit watermarking
+3. Embed the user's group codeword using L-bit watermarking
-3. Trace recovered (noisy) codewords back to the most likely user(s)
+4. During tracing, match recovered codeword to group(s) and identify accused users

 ---